Combinatorics of $\phi$-deformed stuffle Hopf algebras: General results on summability and duality

 and remark that, in view of Prop. (\ref{diagonal_rep}), in the case when $\B=\ncp{A}{X}$ one has $\A=\B$ and, with $S(X)=\log(1+X)$

 We first prove that $\pi_{1,\A}$ is a projector $\A\ra \Prim(\B)$.
 The key point is that $\Delta_\A$ (the restriction of the comultiplication to $\A$) is a morphism of bialgebras \footnote{In fact it is the case for any cocommutative bialgebra, be it generated by its primitive elements or not.} $\A\ra \A\ot \A$.
-We begin by to proving that $\Delta_\A$ ``commutes'' with the convolution.
+We first prove that $\Delta_\A$ ``commutes'' with the convolution.
 This is a consequence of the following property \begin{lemma} i) Let $f_i\in \End(\B_i)$, be such that $\varphi f_1 = f_2 \varphi$.

 i) Then, if $P\in A[X]$, one has